-On December 3, 2019 the Tacoma City Council approved the collective bargaining agreement for the International Association of Machinists and Aerospace Workers District Lodge 160, Local Lodge 297 covering City of Tacoma General Unit.
+On December 3, 2019, the Tacoma City Council approved the collective bargaining agreement for the International Association of Machinists and Aerospace Workers District Lodge 160, Local Lodge 297 covering City of Tacoma General Unit.
 Contained in this agreement was a call for cessation of the participation in the Western Metal Industry Pension Fund (WMIPF).
-The contributions submitted for the December 31, 2019, payroll was the final contributions made on behalf of the employees in this unit.
-As of January 1, 2020, no employees were participating in the plan.
+The contributions submitted for the December 31, 2019, payroll were the final contributions made on behalf of the employees in this unit.
+As of December 31, 2020, there were no employees participating in the plan nor were there any contributions made.